-ON THIS PAGE: You will read about how to cope with challenges in everyday life after a diagnosis of AML.
+ON THIS PAGE: You will read about how to cope with challenges in everyday life after a diagnosis of acute myeloid leukemia (AML).
 Use the menu to see other pages.

 What is survivorship?